-Prof. A. Thurairajah Gold Medal for All-Round Performance
+xxxiv.
+Prof. A. Thurairajah Gold Medal for All-Round Performance xxxv.
+University Prize (Thambiah Muthaliyar Chatram Trust)

 Graduates with First Class or Second Upper Division are eligible to apply for the Gold Medal.
-Awarded to the applicant (or jointly) who earns the highest aggregate points.
+Awarded to the applicant (or jointly) who earns the highest aggregate of points.